SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 * Second state - 4 4 0 \-\> 14 people left

-* Third state - 4 4 4 \-\> 10 people left, but there are no more waggons.
+* Third state - 4 4 4 \-\> 10 people left, but there are no more empty seats

 [/task-description]